 Postcard from camp: Steelers

-SI.com has dispatched writers to report on the 32 NFL training camps across the country.
-Here's what Ross Tucker had to say about the Steelers' camp in Latrobe, Pa.
-For an archive of all the camp postcards, click here.
+SI.com has dispatched writers to report on NFL training camps across the country.
+Here's what Damon Hack had to say about Steelers camp in Latrobe, Pa., which he visited on July 29.
+For an archive of all camp postcards, click here.

 I've been coming to Saint Vincent College in Latrobe, Pa., home of the Steelers training camp, for years.
 I remember interviewing Kordell Stewart one summer about the pressures of being a quarterback in Pittsburgh.
 I remember doing a story on Hines Ward, Plaxico Burress and Antwaan Randle El when they were young and dynamic and one the best receiving trios in football.
 But I never noticed the small sign on the main road into campus: Winnie Palmer Nature Reserve.

 Western Pennsylvania is Steelers Country, but it is also the province of Winnie and Arnold Palmer.
 Arnie, of course, is the King, the son of Latrobe who became golf's first transcendent star.
 Winnie was there every step of the way, lending her name to good causes until cancer took her at 65 in 1999.
 The most famous is Orlando's Winnie Palmer Hospital For Women and Babies, home to the fourth-largest Neonatal Intensive Care Unit in the country.
 Less known is the 26-acre nature reserve in Latrobe that she worked to save from development, a large swath of land that is home to trails, meadows and a Monastic garden.

 I made a brief stop Friday and spied a rabbit grazing in the grass.
 School kids go on field trips here.
 The Steelers train up the hill.
 All these years I'd never noticed it.
 Now, I'll never forget it.